pratikthorve90/Cypress/README.md

 # Cypress
-This is the read me file , it includes my learning and notes on cypress
+This includes my learning and notes on cypress